Stockport Credit Union Limited is authorised and regulated by the Prudential Regulation Authority and Financial Conduct Authority (FRN 213305)

 Where you let us know something is working really well, we will tell our volunteers and staff about it.

-If you have a concern about the quality of our service you should contact us by email or phone and speak to one of our staff.
+If you have a concern about the quality of our service you should contact us by email, NIVO or phone and speak to one of our staff.
+If the appropriate person is not available to discuss your concern, we will arrange a callback within one working day.

 We give all feedback the recognition it deserves by taking action to improve our systems and procedures.
 We take all complaints seriously and investigate in accordance with good practice and regulatory requirements.
 We will always try to: